-Coding III focuses on applying student's knowledge of ICD-9 CM, CPT/HCPCS coding.
+Coding III focuses on applying student's knowledge of ICD-9 CM, CPT/ HCPCS coding.
 Students will demonstrate coding proficiency and reimbursement guidelines by coding medical record cases.
-They will have an opportunity to perform a clinical rotation in coding.
+They will have an opportu-nity to perform a clinical rotation in coding.
 Prerequisites: MTS 127, MTS 228

-NM 101 Intro to Nuclear Medicine & Imaging 3 Credits
+NM 101 Introduction to Nuclear Medicine & Imaging 3 Credits

 Designed to allow students time and observation along with basic application of theory in Nuclear Medicine Technology and Imaging.
-Students will apply anatomical, physiological, and mathematical theory to industry and gain an understanding of their chosen field.
+Student's will apply anatomical, physiological, and mathematical theory to industry and gain an understanding of their chosen field.

-NM 120 EKG Interpretation 2 Credits

-Introduces the Nuclear Medicine student to electrophysiology of the heart and basic principles of EKG interpretation and the concepts essential in the recognition of cardiac arrhythmias.
+NM 120 EKG Interpretation 2 Credits Introduces the Nuclear Medicine student to electrophysiology of the heart and basic principles of EKG interpretation and the concepts essential in the recognition of cardiac arrhythmias.
 Students will become familiar with EKG, stress testing and Holter monitoring equipment.
 Prerequisites: Health Core, NM 101

-NM 123 Pathophysiology 4 Credits

-Builds upon the existing knowledge of anatomy and physiology and enhance this by investigating the signs, symptoms and disruption of normal physiology.
-The study of pathophysiology is essential to understanding the rationale for medical, surgical and diagnostic intervention and prevention.
-Prerequisites: HC 111, NM 101
+NM 123 Pathophysiology 4 Credits Builds upon the existing knowledge of anatomy and physiology and enhance this by investigating the signs, symptoms and disruption of normal physiology.
+The study of pathophysiology is essential to understanding the Prefequisites: HC 111, NM 101

-NM 124 Nuc Med Math & Statistics 3 Credits

-A practical, working knowledge of fundamental mathematics is developed for a thorough understanding of nuclear medicine applications.
+NM 124 Nuc Med Math & Statistics 3 Credits A practical, working knowledge of fundamental mathematics is developed for a thorough understanding of nuclear medicine applications.
 Topics include algebra, plane geometry, analytic geometry, trigonometry, probability, statistics, and basic calculus.
-Prerequisites: MATH 102, PHYS 100, NM 101
+Prerequisites: MATH 102T, PHYS 100, NM 101

-NM 219 Clinical Pet / CT 3 Credits
+NM 219 Clinical Pet/CT 3 Credits